 Connecting help - If your provider doesn't support CNAMEs

 If you're having trouble editing CNAME Records, or if your provider doesn't allow you to edit them, ask them to help you try a TXT Record.
+You can start with this example message:

 I’d like to map my domain, enter your domain name here, to a Squarespace site.
 I’m having trouble verifying it with a CNAME.
 I'd like to try using a TXT record instead.
 To do this, I need to add the following record to my DNS settings.
 Can you help me with this process?